Udzu/pudzu/utils.md

 >> d
 CaseInsensitiveDict({'Bob': 'Smith'}, base_type=defaultdict)
 ```

+**EquivalenceDict**: like CaseInsensitiveDict, but with a custom key normalizer (e.g. Unicode equivalence).

 **NormalizingDict**: normalizing dictionary, using a function to convert or drop key-value pairs during assignment.